draftdev/startup-marketing-checklist/marketing-checklist.md

 - [ ] Cold call ~20 people who might be good customers.
 - [ ] Connect with potential customers on Linkedin, reach out when they accept.
 - [ ] Watch a first time user use your product.
-- [ ] Survey or poll your users for feedback (see our [list of survey tools for lots of great options at any budget](/blog/2017/survey-tools)).
+- [ ] Survey or poll your users for feedback (see our [list of survey tools for lots of great options at any budget](/2017/survey-tools)).
 - [ ] Collect and display testimonials from happy users.
 - [ ] Run an early-stage cold email campaign.

   ##### An early-stage cold email campaign
-  - [ ] Make a list of 30 prospective early customers' email addresses.
+  - [ ] Make a list of 30 prospective early customers' email addresses (Find email addresses with a tool like [Hunter](https://hunter.io/)).
   - [ ] Send three cold emails per day for ten days.
 Experiment with messaging, take note of what works.
   - [ ] Send three follow up emails per day for ten days.
 Experiment with messaging, take note of what works.
   - [ ] Scale it up.
 Find more prospects, set up an automated drip campaign, rinse and repeat every month.